Quick facts

 Pollinating insects are in decline, but there are plenty of flowering plants to help them.
 Increasing flowering plants in our gardens can also improve fruit and vegetables: with more pollinating insects around, harvests can be bigger and better.

-The oregano provides some groundcover and will help prevent erosion of bare soil.
-Groundcover can also help to reduce soil surface moisture evaporation and suppress weed growth.
-Additional organic mulching can further improve soil moisture retention and weed suppression.
+The Origanum provides some ground cover and will help prevent erosion of bare soil.
+Ground cover plants can also help to reduce soil surface moisture evaporation and suppress weed growth.

 2 - Callicarpa bodinieri var. giraldii ‘Profusion’ has excellent autumn interest as the foliage takes on pink tints and the bright purple berries display in clusters, which often persist into winter.

-3 - Phlox paniculata ‘Blue Paradise’ is a herbaceous perennial with tall leafy stems holding rounded heads of fragrant, dark-eyed, light to violet-blue flowers in early summer.
+3 - Phlox paniculata ‘Blue Paradise’ is a herbaceous with tall leafy stems holding rounded heads of fragrant, dark-eyed, light to violet-blue flowers in early summer.

-4 - Echinops ritro ‘Veitch’s Blue’ provides spherical, spiky blue flowerheads, which if left, provide good winter structure.
+4 -Echinops ritro 'Veitch's Blue' provides spherical, spiky blue flowerheads, which if left, provide good winter structure.
 The leaves are silver-green.

-5 - Lavandula x intermedia Heavenly Scent provides scented purple summer flowers above grey-green aromatic foliage, giving some structure at the front of the border.
+5 -Lavandula x intermedia 'Heavenly Scent' provides scented purple summer flowers above grey-green aromatic foliage, giving some structure at the front of the border.

 6 - Origanum vulgare ‘Compactum’ has small, aromatic leaves and loose sprays of tiny pale pink to purple flowers from summer to early autumn.